About this study

 cosMOG study design

-If you qualify for the study and choose to take part, you will be asked to complete weekly study visits for up to four years.
+If you qualify for the study and choose to take part, you will be asked to complete weekly study visits for up to four years, or longer, depending on if you decide to participate in the extended open-label treatment period.
+The length of the open-label period may vary, based on how long it takes for rozanolixizumab to become available to the public in your country.
 If you experience a relapse while in the study, your participation could be shorter.

 The study starts with a screening period to learn if this study is a good fit for you.